jonpas/JNS_Skycranes/@JNS_Skycranes/readme.txt

 Usage
 -----

-Helicopters are located under BLUFOR and Empty: NATO -> Air (Skycranes) Pods are located under Empty: Supports (Skycrane Pods)
+Helicopters and Pods are located under <Faction> and Empty: NATO -> Skycranes <Color>
+Where <Faction> is the desired faction and <Color> is the desired texture (you need the PBOs of it)

 Links